syncfusion-content/blazor-docs/blazor/image-editor/getting-started.md

 This section briefly explains about how to include [Blazor Image Editor](https://www.syncfusion.com/blazor-components/blazor-image-editor) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

-To get started quickly with the Blazor Image Editor in a Blazor App, watch the following video or explore the [GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/imageEditor) sample:
+To get start quickly with the Blazor Image Editor component, you can check on this video or [GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/imageEditor) sample:

 {% youtube "youtube:https://www.youtube.com/watch?v=lBB8oHvTuII"%}